Miho Komatsu: 1997–1999

 On 7 April 1997, the on-air version of her debut single Nazo was broadcast as an opening theme for the anime television series Detective Conan.

 On 23 April 1997, the band Field of View released single Kono Machi de Kimi to Kurashitai where Miho was credited as a writer.
 In the media, it was broadcast as an ending theme for TV Asahi's television program Chou Jigen Time Bomber.
 It was Miho's first song written for another artist.
 Later, she self-cover this song in her debut album.

 On 28 May 1997, Nazo was officially released under the Zain Records label.
 The single reached into Top 10 of Oricon Weekly Charts and charted more than 32 weeks.

 On 18 June 1997, Miho wrote Japanese singer Arisa Tsujio's debut single Aoi Sora ni Deata.
 In the media, it was promoted as a first ending theme for anime television series Chūka Ichiban!, the on-air version broadcast on April 27.
 Miho self-covered this song in her debut album.

 On 5 July 1997, the on-air version of Kagayakeru Hoshi was broadcast on TV Asahi as an ending theme for Anime television series Manmaru The Ninja Penguin.

 On 13 August 1997, she released first LP Record Double Front Project Remix Feat.
 Miho Komatsu "Nazo" which includes four remixes of debut single Nazo.

 On 28 August 1997, the band Deen released twelfth single Kimi ga Inai Natsu where Miho was credited as a writer.
 The on-air version of the song started to be broadcast on 11 August by Yomiuri TV as an ending theme for Anime television series Detective Conan.
 Miho self-covered this song in her debut album.

-On 3 September 1997, the band Wands released twelfth single Sabitsuita Machine Gun de Ima wo Uchi Nukou and Miho was credited as a writer.
+On 3 September 1997, the band Wands released twelfth single Sabitsuita Machine Gun de Ima o Uchi Nukou and Miho was credited as a writer.
 In the media it was broadcast on Fuji TV as an ending theme for Anime television series Dragon Ball GT.
 Miho self-cover this song in her debut album.
 On 25 September, Miho released a second single Kagayakeru Hoshi under Amemura-O-Town Record label.

 On 8 October 1997, the band Field of View released their first compilation album Singles Collection +4 and in track Oozora he was Miho credited as a writer.
 Originally, Oozora he was planned be released as a single (with CD code ZADL-1072) however due to unknown reason it was canceled.
 Miho self-cover this song in her sixth album in 2003.